alfredprah/alfredprah.github.io2/_projects/project_2_legal.md

 ![](/images/confidential.png)

-but I am happy to discuss the "general" design, procedure and findings over a phone call or virtual coffee chat :)
+but I am happy to discuss the *general* design, procedure and findings over a phone call or virtual coffee chat :)

 <!--